 A practical operator guide to which bookkeeping steps are actually approaching zero-human handling, where the boundary still belongs to review, and what small firms should automate first.

-A practical boundary-setting guide for accounting firms on which tasks should never be fully automated because they require skepticism, context, judgment, and professional accountability.
+Which accounting tasks should not be fully automated because they require skepticism, context, judgment, and professional accountability.

-A practical breakdown of where accounting and bookkeeping firms lose the most time in manual admin: reopen loops, document chasing, broken handoffs, scattered status, and review rework.
+Where accounting and bookkeeping firms lose time to document chasing, broken handoffs, status gaps, and review rework.

 A blunt framework for evaluating which AI tools are actually useful for accountants right now: prioritize tools that remove real workflow touches, improve review readiness, and reduce repetitive admin.